-you do not need to learn these commands.
-It is possible to use menus and dialogs in the GUI and completely avoid typing commands.
+you do not need to learn the syntax of the mini-language.
+It is possible to use menus and dialogs in the GUI and avoid typing commands.

 When you use the GUI and perform an action using the menu, you can see the corresponding command in the output window.
-Fityk has less than 30 commands.
-Each performs a single actions, such as loading data from file, adding function, assigning variable, fitting, or writing results to a file.
+It is one of less than 30 fityk commands.
+The commands have relatively simple syntax and perform single actions, such as loading data from file, adding function, assigning variable, fitting, or writing some values to a file.

-A sequence of commands written down in a file makes a script (macro), which can automate common tasks.
-Complex tasks may need to be programmed in a general-purpose language.
-That is why Fityk has embedded Lua interpreter (Lua is a lightweight programming language).
-It is also possible to use Fityk library from a program in Python, C, C++, Java, Ruby or Perl, and possibly from other languages supported by SWIG.
+It is possible to write a script (macro) as a sequence of such commands.
+This can automate common tasks, although some complex tasks still need to be programmed in a general-purpose language.
+That is why Fityk comes with embedded Lua (lightweight programming language) and also with bindings to Python and several other languages.

-2.3.
-Command Line 5 Now a quick glimpse at the syntax.
-The =-> prompt below marks an input:
+Now a quick glimpse at the syntax.
+Here, the =-> prompt marks an input: